thunderstore-io/thunderstore-ui/README.md

    link will take you to Chromatic, where you must review and either accept or reject the changes.
 The PR can't be merged before the changes are accepted.

-`yarn workspace @thunderstore/storybook chromatic` can be used to manually upload a Storybook to Chromatic, but this seems unnecessary since we have it automated.
-To use the manual method, `CHROMATIC_PROJECT_TOKEN` env variable needs to be set (in the repo it's stored as a Secret for Actions).
+`yarn workspace @thunderstore/cyberstorm-storybook chromatic` can be used to manually upload a Storybook to Chromatic, but this seems unnecessary since we have it automated.
+To use the manual method, `CHROMATIC_CYBERSTORM_TOKEN` env variable needs to be set (in the repo it's stored as a Secret for Actions).

 ## Docker